Nichkhun: Early life and family

 In order to let their children understand their own culture and learn the language, the family decided to move back to Thailand and resided in the Bangkok suburbs where Nichkhun and his siblings attended local schools.
 He had no inclination towards the performing arts as a child and was a competitive badminton player.
-At the age of twelve, he boarded at Wanganui Collegiate School in New Zealand for a year and a half and was sent back to Rancho Cucamonga.
+At the age of twelve, he boarded at Whanganui Collegiate School in New Zealand for a year and a half, before returning to Rancho Cucamonga.
 He attended Etiwanda High School before transferring to Los Osos High School.

 Nichkhun was scouted by a scout manager of JYP Entertainment at the Los Angeles Korean Music Festival as a high school senior and offered a trainee contract, despite having no background in singing or dancing.
 In 2006, he moved to South Korea for training, becoming the first non-ethnic Korean trainee at the company.

 Career

 Pre-debut

-While still a trainee, Nichkhun was first introduced through a guest appearance in JYP Entertainment's 2006 audition program Superstar Survival in the episode filmed in Thailand.
+While still a trainee, Nichkhun was first introduced to South Korean television through a guest appearance in JYP Entertainment's 2006 audition program Superstar Survival in an episode filmed in Thailand.
 The following year, he made his debut in Thailand using his nickname "Khun", appearing as a backup dancer in a milk advertisement with Rain, who had become immensely popular in Southeast Asia due to the drama Full House.

 In July 2008, Nichkhun became one of the panelists in the second season of popular talk show-cum-variety program Ya Shim Man Man 2 alongside industry veterans such as Kang Ho-dong.
 He eventually left the program in November, having made his debut with 2PM several months prior.

 2PM

-In 2008, he participated in Mnet's Hot Blood Men, a program that chronicles the rigorous training of thirteen aspiring trainees, all vying for a coveted spot in the boy band One Day.
+In 2008, he participated in Mnet's Hot Blooded Men, a program that chronicles the rigorous training of thirteen aspiring trainees, all vying for a coveted spot in the boy band One Day.
 This initiative ultimately led to the formation of two distinct boy bands, namely 2AM and 2PM.

-Half a year following the televised airing of Hot Blood Men, the group 2PM made their debut with the release of their inaugural single "10 Out of 10" from their first single album titled Hottest Time of the Day.
+Half a year following the televised airing of Hot Blooded Men, the group 2PM made their debut with the release of their inaugural single "10 Out of 10" from their first single album titled Hottest Time of the Day.
 However, it was their second single album, 2:00PM Time For Change, that propelled them to mainstream success in Korean music, solidifying their meteoric rise.
 As of 2021, the group has released seven studio albums in Korea and five studio albums in Japan.
 Nichkhun has also participated in activities of the unofficial 2PM sub-unit ENWJ with Jun.
 K and Wooyoung, holding events and concerts with the group since 2023.